Recoupling coefficients and quantum entropies: Acknowledgements

-We would like to thank Miriam Backens, Hal Haggard, Wojciech Kami\'{n}ski, Allen Knutson, Graeme Mitchison, Luc Vinet and Reinhard Werner for valuable discussions.
-We acknowledge support from the Swiss National Science Foundation (grants PP00P2-128455 and 20CH21-138799), the National Centre of Competence in Research `Quantum Science and Technology' and the German Science Foundation (grant CH 843/2-1).
-M.~B.~\c{S}ahino\u{g}lu acknowledges support of the Excellence Scholarship and Opportunity Programme of ETH Z\"urich.
+We acknowledge financial support by the German Science Foundation (grant CH 843/2-1), the Swiss National Science Foundation (grants PP00P2-128455, 20CH21-138799 (CHIST-ERA project CQC)), the Swiss National Center of Competence in Research `Quantum Science and Technology (QSIT)', the Swiss State Secretariat for Education and Research supporting COST action MP1006, the European Research Council under the European Union's Seventh Framework Programme (FP/2007-2013)/ERC Grant Agreement no.\ 337603, the Simons Foundation, FQXi, and a Sapere Aude: DFF-Starting Grant.
+M.B.~\c{S}ahino\u{g}lu acknowledges support of the Excellence Scholarship and Opportunity Programme of ETH Z\"urich.